 KBase provides multiple Apps for de novo assembly of prokaryotic Next-Generation Sequencing (NGS) reads from various sequencing platforms.
-These assemblies can then be annotated with RAST or Prokka, enabling you to explore structural and functional features of a Genome or use it in other analyses.The Assembly & Annotation tutorial and the interactive Narrative tutorial are good ways to learn about this powerful functionality.
+These assemblies can then be annotated with RAST or Prokka, enabling you to explore structural and functional features of a Genome or use it in other analyses.The interactive Assembly & Annotation Narrative tutorial are good ways to learn about this powerful functionality.

 KBase Assembly and Annotation Capabilities

 - Read trimming and adaptor removal with Trimmomatic

 - Filter low complexity reads with PRINSEQ

 - De novo assembly of Illumina and Ion Torrent sequencing data

 - Multiple popular assemblers: A5, A6, IDBA-UD, Kiki, MaSuRCA, MEGAHIT, MiniASM, Ray, SPAdes and Velvet

 - Support for single-end and paired-end read libraries